 In fact, evidence shows that an important factor--if not the most important factor--in longevity is social integration.
 [Click the image below to open a new page and watch a rich, engaging, fascinating video that I will link to several times in various blog posts because there is so much in it.
 The first half is about social support/integration research.]

 That fact doesn’t surprise me: Without a local “tribe” to belong to and share my time and energy with, I started to actually feel dead inside.
+This is the only place I have ever lived where I could not make friends easily.
 I wondered what the point of life was if I didn’t have friends or a community to share it with (Facebook and remote communication do NOT count!
 See the second half of that video above).
 I was socially isolated, and it might have, indeed, as the research in that video reveals, been killing me.

 In the several months I have been on sabbatical, I discovered that the biggest reason--maybe the only reason--to live a long life like the folks featured in the video, is to share time, energy, and love with other people.
 Not just with my husband, but lots of other people: My family members (when they visit us), friends near and far, people who share my interests, care about me and let me care about them.

 So, no. I’m not about to give up the planning and hosting of that group.
 It’s already a highlight of my month, and I now find myself having more and more ideas for ways to get other like-minded folks together to share, laugh, relate, explore, create and simply enjoy the fact that we are alive and we’re not alone.
-I’m so inspired to be my healthy, social, happy self again, that I even started doing something I love again, this time in a very special place that I didn’t even know existed until we moved to Europe.
+I’m so inspired to be my healthy, social, happy self again, that I even started doing something I love again.
 It might have taken me four exhausting, challenging years, but the reasons we moved here are now obvious, my social integration is finally beginning, and I have never felt happier.

 To see a list of all of my blog posts by title, go to this page.